aurelia-ui-toolkits/kendoui-bridge-docs/developers-tutorials/42_skeleton_esnext.md

 #### Summary

-- Kendo Core and KendoUI bridge installation is run as defined in **[this section of the Installation document](https://aurelia-ui-toolkits.gitbooks.io/kendo-ui-sdk-installation/content/installation/installing%20kendo/advanced/core/jspm.html).**
+- Kendo Core and KendoUI bridge installation is defined in **[this section of the Installation document](https://aurelia-ui-toolkits.gitbooks.io/kendo-ui-sdk-installation/content/installation/installing%20kendo/advanced/core/jspm.html).**

 ***